dmuth/IsSeptaFcked/README.md

 # What is this?

-This is the code repository for the site www.isSeptaFcked.com.
-Or, if you are a regular commuter on SEPTA: www.isSeptaFucked.com.
+This is the code repository for the site <a href="http://www.isSeptaFcked.com/">www.isSeptaFcked.com</a>.
+Or, if you are a regular commuter on SEPTA: <a href="https://www.isSeptaFucked.com/">www.isSeptaFucked.com</a>.

 Screenshot:
 <img src="https://raw.githubusercontent.com/dmuth/IsSeptaFcked/master/img/septa.png" />